 After careful consideration of the relevant factors, the court has the power to rule that the requesting spouse receives no support, the maximum support allowed, or something in between.

-How Long Does Alimony in Texas Last?
+How Long Do You Pay Alimony in Texas?

 If the court decides to award spousal maintenance, the following parameters set the boundaries for how long the award can last.